United Nations Group of Experts on Geographical Names (UNGEGN)

 As mentioned in UNGEGN's publicity brochure, geographers, linguists, cartographers and planners are among those specialists who develop the tools, harness the technology, provide the outreach, and share the belief that accurate and consistent use of a common framework of geographical names can offer considerable benefits to the world.

-- The 11th Conference on the Standardization of Geographical Names (UNCSGN) will be held in 2017.
+- The 11th Conference on the Standardization of Geographical Names (UNCSGN) will be held in New York from 8 - 17 August 2017.
 Further details will be posted as they become available.